 Back in the day, laboratory sleep studies were available to track sleep habits for improvement.
 Fortunately, new technology allows you to track and analyze your sleep in the comfort of your home.
 You can see how many phases of the sleep cycle you reach per night and look for patterns of sleep deprivation that require attention.
 This technology does the work for you while you’re sleeping, and provides you with consistent accuracy as well as insight to help you make impactful changes to your health through sleep.

-The Eight Sleep Pod allows you to track your sleep, adjust your bed’s temperature, and has a smart alarm to detect when you’re in light sleep.
+The Eight Sleep Pod allows you to track your sleep, adjust your bed’s temperature, and wake up naturally using temperature and vibration.
 Through the Eight Sleep app, you can view measurements of the sleep phases you go through, as well as your heart rate and respiratory rate, throughout the night.

 Each morning you receive a personalized report with statistics about your sleep.
 This data provides insight into when you’re getting your best sleep and suggested changes to improve your sleep routine.
 (Consider it the sleep equivalent of a fitness trainer — very important, as sleep fitness is key to your overall health and fitness.)